teh-cmc/seq/README.md

 # Seq

 This repository offers a gentle overview of the possible design solutions to the common problem of generating sequential / monotonically increasing IDs in a distributed system.
-Specifically, it focuses on maximizing performances and guaranteeing a fair distribution of the workload between nodes as the size of the cluster increases.
+Specifically, it focuses on maximizing performances and guaranteeing a fair distribution of the workload between the nodes as the size of the cluster increases.

 ## Organization

 ```
+(non-interesting stuff omitted)
 .
 ├── (1) README.md
 ├── (2) sequencer.go